LVH-IT/TwitchCategoryChangeDetector/README.md

 You need to install them each like this as an example: "go get github.com/faiface/beep"
 Then you can rerun "go build main.go" and your executable should be compiled without errors At last the executable needs an audio file in the same directory called "juntos.ogg" in order to notify the user of a category change.
-I hot mine from here: https://notificationsounds.com/message-tones/juntos-607
+I got mine from here: https://notificationsounds.com/message-tones/juntos-607

 Flags you can use with the executable: